pyarasid/sididx-website/content/post/2021-03-07-hexbin/index.markdown

 ## 5   14  KE.EB
 ```

 On the choropleth hex map of kenya we will like to show the names of each country, but we can't write the full name as this will make the map really chaotic.
-Therefore we will abbrevaite the names of all the countries and then use these names on the map.
-We have create a separate excel file where we abbreviate the names of all the counties in Kenya.
+Therefore, we will abbreviate the names of all the counties, and then populate them on the map.
+We have created a separate excel file with abbreviations for all counties.
 You can also google or find these abbreviation on wikipedia.

-We will first read this abbreviation excel and then add this these abbreviation to the "original_shapes" dataframe.
-Basically, we we will gradually all the information that we require to this dataframe before we create a chart and animation.
+We will first read this abbreviation excel, and then add this these abbreviation to the "original_shapes" data.
+Basically, we we will gradually add all the information that we require to this shape file data to get it ready to be visuaized.

 ```r